Bowditch is committed to the advancement and success of our women lawyers.

 Throughout the year, we host networking events for our female clients and referral sources and provide educational programs focused on the needs and interests of female professionals.

-- Katherine Garrahan is chair-elect to the MetroWest Chamber of Commerce Board of Directors
+- Katherine Garrahan is Chair of the MetroWest Chamber of Commerce Board of Directors

-- Lynette Paczkowski is president-elect for the Worcester County Bar Association
+- Lynette Paczkowski is a past President for the Worcester County Bar Association

 Recent Awards and Recognition